NaimAyat/UCLA_CS132/Discussion1.md

 ## Nondeterministic Finite Automata
 * Can have multiple transitions from the same state for the same symbol
 * Can have transitions with no input; transitions labeled with ε
-* An NFA is said to accept a string if at least one possible path for the string ends at an accepting state